-Suicide bomber kills at least eight near Afghan clerics' peace tent
+Motorcycle suicide bomber kills at least eight near Afghan peace tent

-KABUL (Reuters) - A suicide bomber on Monday killed at least eight people near Muslim clerics leaving a giant tent in the Afghan capital where they had gathered to denounce terrorism, security officials said, the latest attack in a growing cycle of violence.
+KABUL (Reuters) - A motorcycle suicide bomber killed at least eight people near the entrance to a two-day peace gathering of Muslim clerics in the Afghan capital, security officials and a witness said, the latest attack in a growing cycle of violence.

-The bomb exploded near a residential area in the west of Kabul where women were crying as they gathered with their families.
+The bomb exploded at the entrance to a giant tent, near residential buildings in the west of Kabul, after most the clerics had left, a witness said.
+Women living nearby were crying as they gathered with their families.

 No group immediately claimed responsibility for the attack, which underlines deteriorating security ahead of parliamentary and district council elections set for Oct.
 20.

+The Taliban, fighting to restore strict Islamic rule after their 2001 ouster at the hands of U.S.-led troops, denied involvement.

 More than 2,000 religious scholars from across the country began meeting on Sunday at the Loya Jirga (Grand Council) tent, denouncing years of conflict.
-They plan to issue a fatwa, or religious order demanding Taliban militants restore peace, allowing foreign troops to leave.
+They plan to issue a fatwa, or religious ruling, demanding that Taliban militants restore peace to allow foreign troops to leave.

-“There was panic gathering after the explosion,” one security official told Reuters, saying the death toll could rise.

-The Taliban are seeking to return the country to strict Islamic rule after their 2001 ouster by U.S.-backed troops.

 A series of bombings in Kabul has killed dozens of people in recent months and shown no sign of easing during the Muslim holy month of Ramadan.